willettAMT/hw-rgbcal-skeleton/README.md

 ## UI

+The knob controls the individual settings: frame rate and color levels.
+Which parameter the knob controls should be determined by which buttons are held.
+(Right now, the knob jus always controls Blue.)

 * No buttons held: Change the frame rate in steps of 10 frames per second from 10..160.
 * A button held: Change the blue level from off to on over